Financial Assistance & Incentives

 GCDC works proactively with the State of Wisconsin and local officials to provide meaningful incentives and loans that help to ensure a successful business operation.
 From job training programs and industrial revenue bonds to local revolving loan funds and sites priced below market, we can assist you to determine your eligibility for specific programs, and facilitate the application process.

-Please contact GCDC to discuss your specific project and the various ways we can assist you in achieving your goals.
+Please call GCDC at 608-328-9452 or email email@example.com to discuss your specific project and the various ways we can assist you in achieving your goals.

 Local Revolving Loan Funds

-Revolving Loan Funds (RLF) are designed to provide funds needed to expand a business.
-Loans are generally tied to maintaining or expanding the work force.
-As the business repays the funds to the local unit of government, the money can be loaned to other existing businesses within the community or county to finance additional economic development projects.
+Revolving Loan Funds (RLF) are designed to provide funds needed to start or expand a business.
+Loans are often tied to maintaining or expanding the work force.
+As the business repays the funds to the local unit of government, the money can be loaned to other businesses to finance additional economic development projects.

 Tax Increment Financing (TIF)